CellCentric's cancer inhibitors

 We are developing first-in-class inhibitors of p300 and CBP, paralogue histone acetyl transferase (HAT) proteins that play a critical role in gene regulation in cancer cells.

-Our work draws on its foundation of knowledge of epigenetics and its application to novel drug discovery.
+Our work draws on a foundation in epigenetics and its application to novel drug discovery.

 CellCentric has discovered and patented potent, highly selective, orally-bioavailable small molecule inhibitors of the bromo-domains of p300/CBP.